udsysnthi/ishara/content/pages/day-tour.md

         title: Moray Waterfall
         tagline: '03'
         subtitle: ''
-        text: >
+        text: >+
           A hidden gem that captures the essence of Sri Lanka’s natural beauty.
-          Tucked away in the misty hills of Nallathanniya, this picturesque waterfall offers a moment of tranquility for those who venture to see it.

           As you make your way to Moray Waterfall, the journey itself feels like a step into another world.
 The crisp air and the sounds of the